demisto/content/Packs/PrismaCloudCompute/Scripts/TagIndicatorButton/README.md

-This is a wrapper around the setIndicators script
+This is a wrapper around the setIndicators script.

 ## Script Data